gunnar0022/my-yomitan-setup/README.md

 You will likely need to sync your changes after this.
 If prompted, be sure to hit **Upload to Anki Web**

 ### 1.5 Create Empty Deck
-- You'll want to create a new deck that new flashcards can get set too.
+- You'll want to create a new deck that new flashcards can get sent too.
 - From the main screen of Anki (click **decks** if you're lost), there's a **Create Deck** on the bottom of the page.
+- Name your new deck whatever you feel like, just be sure to remember it for later.
+I named mine "Extra Vocab."

 ## Step 2: Set Up Yomitan (Chrome Extension)